emilkarlen/Criterion-exactly/README.rst

   Cram's feature for checking text (mixing constants and reg-exps) is nice and could be added Exactly.
-- Challenging to organise and run via ``meson``.
 - Exactly cannot check prerequesites.

-  These has to be implemented via the build system (``meson``).
+  These have to be implemented via the build system (``meson``).

+  Meson config determines wether the test suite for the C version or the suite for both C and C++ versions are executed.
 - Exactly is more complex - may take more time to learn.
+- Slower (approximately 3 times)
+- Windows support

+  Some of the tests of Exactly iteself breaks on Windows, due to failure to cleanup/remove temporary directories after the tests (resource busy).

+  But all Exactly tests that are part of the test suite (Exactly testing itself) passes.

 New features of Exactly that would help here
 -------------------------------------------------------------------------------